steelwheels/iGlyphTrainer/README.md

 # iGlyphTrainer
-The repository contains the application "iGlyphTrainer" and some frameworks to support it.
+The repository contains the application "iGlyphTrainer" and some library/frameworks to support it.

 # Copyright
 Copyright (C) 2015 [Steel Wheels Project](https://sites.google.com/site/steelwheelsproject/).